OmniX: From Unified Panoramic Generation and Perception to Graphics-Ready 3D Scenes: Experiment

 \subsection{Applications}

-OmniX enables automatic production of graphics-ready 3D scenes, as described in Section~\ref{sec:method_scene}.
-To evaluate the practicality of these generated 3D scenes, we import them into Blender and implement various graphics workflows, including free exploration, PBR-based relighting, and physical simulation.
+OmniX enables automatic production of PBR-ready 3D scenes from images or panoramas.
+To evaluate the practicality of these generated 3D scenes, we import them into Blender and implement various graphics workflows, including free exploration, PBR-based relighting, and physical simulation, as shown in Figure~\ref{fig:scene_application}.
 Specifically, for free exploration, we move the camera forward to render a novel panoramic view.
 For {PBR-based relighting}, we add a point light source and animate its horizontal movement in a circular path around the scene’s center.
 For {physical simulation}, we introduce an elastic ball into the scene, assigning it an initial horizontal velocity to enable dynamic interactions within the environment.
-Demonstration videos for these workflows are provided in the project page.
+Demonstration videos are provided in the supplementary material.